koninklijke-collective/koning_instagram/README.md

 **Credential**

 After setting everything up, it's time to add a credential.
 Use the Instagram / Admin backend module to do so.
-When successfull, a ``Credential`` record will be added on page 0.
+When successful, a ``Credential`` record will be added on page 0.
 On failure, check the error message and review the setup steps.

 # Frontend

 Add a ``Instagram`` plugin and select your credential.
-You can show content by tag or by user.
+You can show content by tag (don't include the # sign) or by user.

 **Override the template**